 Maple Tree House, 31-1 Samcheong-dong, Jongro-gu (종로구 삼청동 31-1); +82 2 730 7416; moderate; the restaurant has two more branches in Itaewon and Dogok-dong

 Also on CNNGo: Seoul's 5 best Korean barbecue restaurants

-Bibigo offers a modernized and trendier take on the signature rainbow-colored bibimbap bowl.
+Bibigo offers a modern take on the signature rainbow-colored bibimbap bowl.
 It's a place that even younger Seoulites have started to rave about.

 Yes, it's a chain that has an assembly line, but unlike many other chains, you get a healthy, delicious bowl of salad and rice instead of a sad, floppy sandwich.

 While bibimbap is normally served with a spicy red pepper paste, Bibigo offers milder alternatives, such as sesame dressing and citron soy sauce.